 - Static knowledge (training data): The model learned from a snapshot of the web taken before a hard cutoff date.
 It has no awareness of anything that happened after that date.
 When you use ChatGPT without web search enabled, or Claude with no browsing turned on, you are talking to a static knowledge base.
 It either knows about your business from training or it does not.

 - Real-time web search (live retrieval): The tool searches the web at query time and synthesizes an answer from current results.
-Perplexity does this on every single query, by design.
-Microsoft Copilot uses Bing's live index.
-ChatGPT with web search enabled uses Bing.
-Gemini uses Google's live index.
-For these tools, the answer is generated from whatever is ranking right now.
+Perplexity does this on every query, by design.
+ChatGPT Search uses live web retrieval, though OpenAI has not publicly described the exact indexing layer in detail.
+Microsoft Copilot draws from Bing's live index.
+Gemini draws from Google's.
+The mechanics differ across tools, but in all cases the answer is shaped by what is findable and rankable right now.

 Training cutoffs: what they actually are